-- If student completed paperwork to register for the 28 hours credit while at ALETA, those credits will already be noted on the SAU Tech transcript and PLA is not necessary.
-The student will have a GPA for the grade earned in each course and will earn a Technical Certificate in Law Enforcement.
-The ALETA credit hours can be also be applied to the APS with emphasis in Law Enforcement. - 2.
+If student completed paperwork to register for the 28 hours credit while at ALETA prior to 2018, those credits will already be noted on the SAU Tech transcript and PLA is not necessary.
+The student will have a GPA for the grade earned in each course and earned a Technical Certificate in Law Enforcement.
+The ALETA credit hours can be also be applied to the APS with emphasis in Law Enforcement.

 If completion of the ALETA Basic Police Training Course was after 1997 but the student did not complete paperwork to earn the 28 hours of credit, the student must petition to have the 28 hours awarded.
-The application for admission must be completed, and the ALETA certificate documenting completion of the Basic Police Training Course must be presented.
+The application for admission must be completed, and the ALETA certificate\ documenting completion of the Basic Police Training Course must be presented.
 The 28 hours of credit will be posted to the SAU Tech transcript as Credit for Prior Learning and no GPA will be earned.
-The student will not be eligible for the Technical Certificate in Law Enforcement.
+The student will not be eligible for the Certificate of Proficiency in Criminal Justice or the Technical Certificate in Law Enforcement.
 However, these hours can be applied to the APS with emphasis in Law Enforcement.